 With all the changes in search, you might think researching actual keywords is passe.
 But it isn’t.
-It’s just gotten a lot easier, thanks to the many free tools that take human behavior into account and put together different aspects of the data that Google makes available.
-One tool that works very well for many organizations is Keywords Everywhere.
-You install it as an API and from then on it becomes part of your Google search page, so that every search you do is served up with data like monthly search volume, cost per click, related keywords and “people also search for” results.
+It’s just gotten a lot easier, thanks to the many tools that take human behavior into account and combine different aspects of the data that Google makes available.
+Paid keyword research tools include:

 To many of us, the fact that search is rewarding well-organized content is a big relief.
 Generating as many blogs as possible squanders resources that nonprofits could be channeling toward valuable work.
 Instead, organizations now can plan content using topic clusters to tell a whole story that makes the case for their mission while answering the public’s questions, as validated by search data.

 A topic cluster is a group of content centered on one big topic that is an important part of your organization’s story.
 An organization that provides care to seniors might have a topic cluster on dementia care: